2026 St. Louis Cardinals season: Game log

 The Cardinals released their 2026 schedule on August 26, 2025.
 For one of the few times in the past dozen years, the Cardinals opened the regular season at home for 2026, hosting the Tampa Bay Rays on Opening Day, March 26, at Busch Stadium, in its 21st season.
-Their first National League series was on March 30–April 1 at the New York Mets.
-The season ended with a September 25–27 weekend at the Milwaukee's American Family Field.
+Their first National League series was on March 30–April 1 against the New York Mets.
+The season will end with a September 25–27 weekend road series at the Milwaukee Brewers.